George-Ogden/dbg/README.md

 # `dbg!` in Python

 The `dbg!` macro in Rust is amazing.
-However, Python doesn't support macros and doesn't have a built-in equivalent.

-This library provides a solution:
+This library provides a Python equivalent:

 ```python
 from debug import dbg